gregorio-project/hyphen-la/patterns/generation/README.md

 - `--greek` – use Greek hyphenation for Greek words; hyphenation points that are not in accordance with the Latin rules have to be marked with `^` in the
   input: `sce^ptrum` → `sce-ptrum`, `rhy^thmus` → `rhy-thmus`; the `^`
-  character is ignored if this option is not used
+  character is ignored if this option is not used.
 - `--suppress-hiatus` – never divide consecutive vowels within a word: `suus` → `suus`, `voluit` → `vo-luit`, `me|us` → `meus`; but `dē-esse` → `dē-es-se`
-- `--trace-states`: debug option
+- `--trace-states` – debug option

 #### Hyphenation rules used:
 - Two vowels are separated: `meīs` → `me-īs`, `viam` → `vi-am`. *y* is